How to close not responding app on Windows 11

 Windows 11 force close not responding app

-• To close a not responding app on Windows 11, use the “Alt + F4” keyboard shortcut.
+• To close an app that is not responding on Windows 11, use the “Alt + F4” keyboard shortcut or right-click the app in the Taskbar and choose the “End task” option.

 • Alternatively, open the “Processes” tab in Task Manager and end the task.

-On Windows 11, you have at least five easy ways to close an application that is not responding, and in this guide, you will learn how.
+On Windows 11, there are at least six easy ways to close an application that is not responding, and this guide will teach you how.

 Whatever the reason it might be, if the system doesn’t offer a way to close the app, Windows 11 offers several ways to force close an app that’s not responding using a keyboard shortcut, Task Manager, Settings app, Command Prompt, and even PowerShell.

-This guide will teach you the five best ways to close programs that are not responding on Windows 11.
+In this guide, I will teach you the five best ways to close programs that do not respond to Windows 11.

 Close not responding apps on Windows 11